moldyn/msmhelper/README.md

 # msmhelper

+> **Warning**
+> This package is still in beta stage.
+Please open an issue if you encounter
+> any bug/error.

 This is a package with helper functions to work with discrete state trajectories and Markov state models.
 In contrast to `pyemma` and `msmbuilder` it features a very limited set of functionality.
 This repo is prepared to be published.
 In the next weeks the source code will be cleaned up, tutorials will be added and this readme will be extended.

+This package will be published soon:
+> D. Nagel, and G. Stock,
+> *msmhelper: A Python Package for Markov State Modeling of Protein Dynamics*,
+> in preparation

+We kindly ask you to cite this article in case you use this software package for published works.

 ## Features
 - Simple usage with sleek function-based API